How to use credit cards effectively

 It inspired him to create a guide to help friends and other readers understand the world of finance and he now writes about everything from the best 0% interest cards to the best cards for those with low credit scores.

-I often think of a credit card as being rather like a hammer.
 Use it well and you have something that can be a very efficient tool to solve a problem in front of you.
 Use it badly and you’re likely to end up with a nasty injury that can leave you incapacitated.

 And remember the golden rule: always try to pay off a credit card in full if you can as they’re a relatively expensive form of borrowing.

-Most card providers will try to tempt you in by asking for a very small minimum payment on your spending.
-The problem is that it’s a financial trap – your unsettled balance accumulates pretty fast in the background and will continue to accrue interest as long as it’s not paid off.
-And that’s why it’s important to pay off the full balance each month if you can.
+But that’s a financial trap as your unsettled balance accumulates pretty fast in the background, and will continue to accrue interest as long as it’s not paid off.

 Do you need a credit card at all?